adoptium/infrastructure/.github/ISSUE_TEMPLATE/ansible.md

 assignees: ''

 ---
-Please put the name of the software product (and affectred platforms if relevant) in the title of this issue
+Please put the name of the software product (and affected platforms if relevant) in the title of this issue

 - [ ] Missing install
 - [ ] Bug in ansible playbook